 - If you interacted with the email and believe your account security has been compromised, please call 1-800-DISCOVER (1-800-347-2683) immediately

-- Visit the U.S. Government's Consumer Protection website, and forward phishing emails to firstname.lastname@example.org to take precautionary steps to minimize your risk of identity theft
+- Visit the U.S. Government's Consumer Protection website and report phishing emails to the Federal Trade Commission.

 Need Help Now?